PaddlePaddle/PaddleSpeech/demos/streaming_tts_server/README.md

     - When the voc model is mb_melgan, when voc_pad=14, the synthetic audio for streaming inference is consistent with the non-streaming synthetic audio; the minimum voc_pad can be set to 7, and the synthetic audio has no abnormal hearing.
 If the voc_pad is less than 7, the synthetic audio sounds abnormal.
     - When the voc model is hifigan, when voc_pad=20, the streaming inference synthetic audio is consistent with the non-streaming synthetic audio; when voc_pad=14, the synthetic audio has no abnormal hearing.
 - Inference speed: mb_melgan > hifigan; Audio quality: mb_melgan < hifigan
+- **Note:** If the service can be started normally in the container, but the client access IP is unreachable, you can try to replace the `host` address in the configuration file with the local IP address.

 ### 3. Streaming speech synthesis server and client using http protocol